frovedis/frovedis/doc/manual/python/dataframe/df_intro.md

 ### Indexing in frovedis Dataframe

 Indexing means simply selecting particular rows and columns of data from a dataframe.
-Indexing can also be known as Subset Selection.
+Indexing can also be considered as Subset Selection.

 There are a lot of ways to pull the rows and columns from a dataframe.
 There are some indexing method which help in getting an element from a dataframe.
 These indexing methods appear very similar but behave very differently. **Currently, frovedis supports only one type of indexing**.
 It is: